luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

       table.hline()
     )
   ]
+  , caption: [
-  , caption: [Summary statistics of the dataset.]
+    Summary statistics of the dataset.
+    All data is current as of February 25, 2025, the day after the federal election.
+    *chFollowers* corresponds to the number of followers that are shown given in the channel description; this number is most probably rounded to some degree by YouTube.
+    *videos* depicts the number of videos published since the start of the observation period.
+    *avgVideoLen* is shown in seconds.
+    *disabledLikes* corresponds to the number of returned missings for the like_count from the API, which indicates that the like functionality is disabled for a particular video.
+    *nSentences* corresponds to the number of sentences extracted from all valid videos per channel.

+  ]
   , kind: table
 ) <tab:descriptives>

-It is also evident that the number of comments on FDP and Green Party videos is almost zero.
 The FDP also has hardly any likes associated with their videos.
 A review of some of these parties' videos on the platform suggests that these functionalities were deactivated by the parties for most of the videos.
 Unfortunately, it was not possible to determine whether this was due to a lack of engagement on the part of users or because the corresponding function had been deactivated on the platform at the time the data was collected.
-While the number of comments is not relevant to the further course of the investigation, the number of likes per video is, and only the FDP is excluded from these further analyses.

 #figure(
   image("figures/figure_1.svg", width: 100%),